LCSB-BioCore/SBML.jl/docs/src/index.md

  "Cytosol"
 ```

-There are several functions to help you with using the data in the usual
+There are several functions that help you with using the data in the usual
-COBRA-style workflows, such as [`stoichiometry_matrix`](@ref):
+COBRA-style workflows, such as [`stoichiometry_matrix`](@ref).
+Others are
+detailed in the relevant sections of the [function reference](functions.md).

 ```julia
 julia> metabolites, reactions, S = stoichiometry_matrix(mdl)